-- Tesla or your Certified Installer will install, commission and gain utility approval for Powerwall.
+- Your Certified Installer will install, commission and gain utility approval for Powerwall.

-- Tesla or your Certified Installer will submit the final paperwork to SGIP administrators.
+- Your Certified Installer will submit the final paperwork to SGIP administrators.
 An SGIP administrator will inspect your system to confirm it is operating properly.

 The SGIP program does not allow Tesla to support customers to apply as their own developer.
 Tesla provides SGIP support at no additional fee for customers with a Powerwall system installed by Tesla or Tesla Certified Installers.
 However, Tesla is not able to provide certain necessary SGIP documents or reports to a non-Certified Installer.